President. Reviews Editor.

 An independent publisher and crime writer, Lindy is author of the Kit O’Malley PI trilogy Blood Guilt, Bleeding Hearts and Thicker Than Water; the archaeological mystery Golden Relic; the action thriller Redback; and the sf crime Feedback.

-Lindy, who currently holds the position of President, is a founding member and convenor of Sisters in Crime and the Publisher at Clan Destine Press.
+Lindy is a founding member of Sisters in Crime Australia, and the Publisher of Clan Destine Press.

 Carmel is the inimitable powerhouse behind Sisters in Crime, but we couldn’t possibly place her way down an alphabetical list (although she assures us she doesn’t mind) so we are breaking with convention and listing our fabulous convenors in order of convening years.